Odiyan Retreat Center

 What about internet access and cell phones?

-We have a desktop station available for checking email or other online personal tasks.
-You are welcome to bring your laptop and other devices.
-WI-FI is available in the residential rooms and in several common areas.
-Mobile phones are welcome, but due to the rural location cell service is spotty in some areas of the property.
+WI-FI is available in the residential rooms and most common areas.
+We also have a desktop stations available for checking email or other online personal tasks.
+You are welcome to bring your laptop and any other devices.
+Due to our rural location cell service is spotty in some areas of the property.
 Verizon works best.
-There are several landline phones available for use in common areas and work spaces throughout Odiyan.
+There are also several landline phones available for use in common areas and work spaces throughout Odiyan.